Website Under Construction

 Project collaborators: Youth Arts New York - Sandra Parker Archival Fellowship

-BAM for the introductory exhibit Feb – June 2024.
+and BAM with Amy Cassello & Sharon Lehner for the introductory exhibit Feb – June 2024.

 Distracted Globe Foundation